brawl1111/CS4455/Team Work Makes The Dream Work readme.txt

 We have several mechanics that satisfy the requirement for a 3D world with physics and spatial simulation.
 - Spin into the trees to cause them to fall.
 - The big crates in scene 1 can be pushed around to form platforms to higher areas.
+- There are also crates that can be spun into to be destroyed.
+These crated are "boarded" up and look more like four fences arranged in a box formation.
 - The fans can be spun into to launch the player up.
 - The orange platforms in scene 2 react to the player's weight and will tilt like a see-saw.
 - The gray moving platforms in scene 2 were created with Mecanim, and can be stood upon.